Advanced Degree Requirements

 Organic students – pass two more cumulative exams for a total of 4.

 Complete your 4th year seminar requirement and have a committee meeting to get feedback on progress and time to graduation.
+Form to be filed by the student and their advisor can be found here.

 Complete your doctoral research, write your dissertation and schedule your Ph.D. defense.